rust-lang/book/second-edition/src/ch05-03-method-syntax.md

 `Rectangle` struct</span>

-To define the function within the context of `Rectangle`, we start an `impl` (*implementation*) block.
+To define the function within the context of `Rectangle`, we start an `impl` (implementation) block.
 Then we move the `area` function within the `impl` curly brackets and change the first (and in this case, only) parameter to be `self` in the signature and everywhere within the body.
-In `main` where we called the `area` function and passed `rect1` as an argument, we can instead use *method syntax* to call the `area` method on our `Rectangle` instance.
+In `main`, where we called the `area` function and passed `rect1` as an argument, we can instead use *method syntax* to call the `area` method on our `Rectangle` instance.
 The method syntax goes after an instance: we add a dot followed by the method name, parentheses, and any arguments.

-In the signature for `area`, we use `&self` instead of `rectangle: &Rectangle` because Rust knows the type of `self` is `Rectangle` due to this method being inside the `impl Rectangle` context.
-Note that we still need to use the `&` before `self`, just like we did in `&Rectangle`.
-Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just like any other parameter.
+In the signature for `area`, we use `&self` instead of `rectangle: &Rectangle` because Rust knows the type of `self` is `Rectangle` due to this method’s being inside the `impl Rectangle` context.
+Note that we still need to use the `&` before `self`, just as we did in `&Rectangle`.
+Methods can take ownership of `self`, borrow `self` immutably as we’ve done here, or borrow `self` mutably, just as they can any other parameter.

 We’ve chosen `&self` here for the same reason we used `&Rectangle` in the function version: we don’t want to take ownership, and we just want to read the